How to Batch Transcribe Multiple Videos at Once

 2. Use Folder-Based Organization

-After transcription, organize projects by:
+After transcription, organize by:

 • Date: 2026-Q1-Interviews, 2026-Q2-Webinars